irworkshop/accountability_datacleaning/R_campfin/nh/lobby/docs/nh_lobby_reg_diary.md

 ## Wrangle

-To improve the searchability of the database, we will perform some consistent, confident nh\_lob\_regring normalization.
+To improve the searchability of the database, we will perform some consistent, confident string normalization.
 For geographic variables like city names and ZIP codes, the corresponding `campfin::normal_*()` functions are taylor made to facilitate this process. \#\#\# Phone We can see that for both lobbyists and clients, the `PHONE` column actually contains both phones and emails.
 We separate them here using regex.
 The result yields no `NA` fields.

 ``` r
 nh_lob_reg <-  nh_lob_reg %>%